 Cost and time burden estimates issued by regulators such as NCUA and CFPB are often grossly understated.
 Unfortunately, there often is never any effort to go back and review these estimates for accuracy once a proposal is final.
-We believe Congress should require periodic reviews of "actual" regulatory burdens of finalized rules and ensure agencies remove or amend those rules that vastly underestimated the compliance burden.
-A March, 2013, survey of NAFCU's membership found that over 55% of credit unions believe compliance cost estimates from NCUA and the CFPB are lower than they are when the credit union actual has to implement the proposal.
+We believe Congress should require periodic reviews of "actual" regulatory burdens of finalized rules and ensure agencies remove or amend those rules that vastly underestimate the compliance burden.
+A March, 2013, survey of NAFCU's membership found that over 55% of credit unions believe compliance cost estimates from

+NCUA and CFPB are lower than the actual costs incurred when the credit union actually has to implement the proposal.

 We believe Congress should use their oversight authority to require regulators to provide specific details on how they determined their assumptions in their cost estimates when submitting those estimates to OMB and publishing them in proposed rules.
 It is important that regulators be held to a standard that recognizes burden at a financial institution goes well beyond additional recordkeeping.

-At SRP FCU, we spend approximately 116 employee hours to fill out one NCUA Call Report.
-NCUA's 2014 submission to OMB estimates the time to complete the Call Report to be 6.6 hours per reporting cycle.
+For example, NCUA's 2014 submission to OMB estimates the time to complete the Call Report to be 6.6 hours per reporting cycle.
+A recent NAFCU survey of our members found that many spend between 40 to 80 hours or more to complete a call report.
 Something is amiss.
-That's 109 hours of regulatory burden that are not being recognized on just one form.
+That's a number of hours of regulatory burden that are not being recognized on just one form.
 With the requirements of the new proposed risk-based capital proposal, this burden is likely to get worse.
-More needs to be done to force regulators to justify that the benefits of a proposal outweigh its costs.
+NCUA is not the only regulator with inaccurate estimates.
+Some of our members have told us that they have had to spend over 1,000 staff hours to train and comply with all of the requirements of the CFPB's Qualified Mortgage (QM) rule.
+More needs to be done to require regulators to justify that the benefits of a proposal outweigh its costs.

 VII.
-Revisiting Legislation from the 113th Congress to Provide Relief
+Legislation to Provide Relief for Credit Unions